Shajidaa/bd-emergency-hotline/readme.md

 ## stopPropagation() :

-Prevents the event from bubbling up (or propagating ) to parent elements.
+Stops the event from bubbling up (or propagating ) to parent elements.

 example: a button click inside a div won't trigger the div's click handler.